British Steel (2016–present): Insolvency

 On 22 May 2019, British Steel was placed into an insolvency process, putting 5,000 jobs in the UK at risk and endangering 20,000 in the supply chain.
 The move followed a breakdown in rescue talks between the government and the company's owner, Greybull.
 The Government's Official Receiver took control of the company as part of the insolvency process.
-Accountancy firm EY took on the role of Special Manager and is attempting to find a buyer for the business.
-Theresa May announced to parliament that HM Treasury had "agreed an indemnity for the official receiver to enable British Steel to continue to operate in the immediate future".
-The Guardian also reported in the same article that "The number of people employed in UK steel manufacturing has fallen by 300,000 since 1971", from 310,000 to around 10,000 in 2019.
+Accountancy firm Ernst & Young took on the role of Special Manager and attempted to find a buyer for the business.
+UK Prime Minister Theresa May announced to Parliament that HM Treasury had "agreed an indemnity for the official receiver to enable British Steel to continue to operate in the immediate future".
+The Guardian also reported in the same article that "The number of people employed in UK steel manufacturing has fallen by 300,000 since 1971", from 310,000 to around 10,000.

-In August 2019, Oyak, a Turkish army pension fund announced that it planned to take over British Steel by the end of 2019 however talks stalled.
+In August 2019, Oyak, a Turkish army pension fund, announced that it planned to take over British Steel by the end of 2019, but talks stalled.

-In November 2019, Jingye Group, a Chinese TVE, agreed in principle to buy British Steel for £70 million.
-The take-over was completed in March 2020.
+In November 2019, Chinese steel manufacturers Jingye Group agreed to buy British Steel for £70 million.
+The takeover was completed in March 2020.

-In August 2020, UK-based Liberty Steel acquired the former Sogerail plant in Havange, France.
+On 12 April 2025, Parliament was recalled to debate a bill presented by the Business Secretary, Jonathan Reynolds, which would enable the government to take control of British Steel, following concerns about the Jingye Group attempting to shut down the Scunthorpe site by intentionally not purchasing supplies of raw materials required to operate its blast furnaces.
+This was a highly unusual measure, as the last time Parliament was recalled during recess was during the 2021 Taliban takeover of Afghanistan.

+Reynolds told MPs the government's likely next step would be to nationalise the Scunthorpe plant, which employs 2,700 people.
+The legislation hands Reynolds sweeping powers to control management and workers at the plant to ensure production continues, including entering it by force if necessary, to secure assets, but Jingye will retain ownership of it for now.
+Meanwhile, workers prevented Jingye executives from entering parts of the Scunthorpe plant.
+Police were called in, though no arrests were made.
+Within hours, the bill was passed by both chambers of Parliament, received royal assent and became law as the Steel Industry (Special Measures) Act.